 Ultimately parents/caregivers should make the decision about when their child is able to walk without supervision.
-Research shows that parents tend to overestimate their child's ability to walk and cross streets safely and suggests that children in second and third grade:
+Children develop the ability to understand and make decisions about their safety at different rates.
+The degree of supervision they require depends upon the capabilities of the individual child.
+In general, children in fourth and fifth grade: